bonndan/api-checklist/README.md

 ### Content Negotiation
 If you want to support multiple representations of your resources, you can use content negotiation (eg. Accept headers), or differing URLs for different representations (eg. …?format=json), or you can combine both and have your content negotiation resources redirect to specific formats.

-### URI Templates
+### URIs
-URI Templates are a well-defined mechanism for providing URL composition capabilities to your clients, or for documenting your URL access patterns to your end-user.
+[URI Templates](http://tools.ietf.org/html/rfc6570) are a well-defined mechanism for providing URL composition capabilities to your clients, or for documenting your URL access patterns to your end-user.
+For naming consider the following: _verbs are bad, nouns are good, plurals are better_.
+That is prefer "/dogs" over "/getDogs", because the latter is RPC style.
+See [Swamp of Pox](http://restcookbook.com/Miscellaneous/richardsonmaturitymodel/)

 ### Design for Intent
 Don’t just expose your internal business objects through your API.
 Design your API to have semantic meaning and to match the use-cases that your users will have.